Wilmington, North Carolina: Film and television series

 Wilmington is home to Cinespace Wilmington.
 The city's prominent place in cinema throughout the 1980s and 1990s earned the city the moniker "Hollywood East".
 Popular television series like Matlock (1986–1995), Dawson's Creek (1998–2003), One Tree Hill (2003–2012), Eastbound & Down (2009–2013), Sleepy Hollow (2013–2017), Under the Dome (2013–2015), Outer Banks (2020–present), and The Summer I Turned Pretty (2022–present) were partially or fully filmed at the studio complex and on location throughout the city.
 Movies partially or fully shot in or near Wilmington include Firestarter (1984), Blue Velvet (1986), Maximum Overdrive (1986), Weekend at Bernie's (1989), Teenage Mutant Ninja Turtles (1990), Super Mario Bros.
 (1993), Radioland Murders (1994), The Crow (1994), I Know What You Did Last Summer (1997), The Conjuring (2013), Iron Man 3 (2013), Safe Haven (2013), We're the Millers (2013), The Black Phone (2021), Halloween Kills (2021), and Scream (2022).
 Actor Brandon Lee was killed after an accidental shooting during the filming of The Crow.

-Since 1995, Wilmington hosts an annual, nationally recognized, independent film festival called "Cucalorus".
+Since 1995, Wilmington annually hosts Cucalorus, an independent film festival.
 It is the keystone event of The Cucalorus Film Foundation, a non-profit organization.
 The Foundation also sponsors weekly screenings, several short documentary projects, and the annual Kids Festival, with hands on film-making workshops.

 The Cape Fear Independent Film Network also hosts a film festival annually, and the Wilmington Jewish Film Festival also takes place yearly.
 For several years Wilmington was also the location of fan conventions for One Tree Hill, reuniting the cast and drawing tourists to the city.

 In 2014, Governor Pat McCrory decided not to renew the film incentives, which ended up taking a massive toll on not just Wilmington's but North Carolina's entire film industry.
 As a result, most productions and film businesses moved to other cities, especially to Atlanta, Georgia.
 For the years following, were many attempts to bring the industry back to North Carolina via the North Carolina Film and Entertainment Grant.
-This grant designates $31 million per fiscal year (Jul 1 – Jun 30) in film incentives.
+This grant designates $31 million per fiscal year (July 1 – June 30) in film incentives.

 In the early 2020s, after the COVID-19 lockdowns and changes to state legislation, filming in the city began to increase again, with 2021 being the biggest year to date for both the city's film industry as well as the whole film industry at large in North Carolina.

 In 2022, Dark Horse Studios—which became Wilmington's second film studio in 2020—planned a 20-million-dollar expansion to their studio complex in Wilmington, set to be complete in 2024.

 On September 27, 2023, Cinespace Studios announced it had purchased the EUE/Screen Gems Studios location in Wilmington.